Deep Learning for Multi-View Stereo via Plane Sweep: A Survey: Introduction

-To restate, this paper surveys learning-based MVS methods that yield per-view depth maps as intermediate representation to reconstruct dense 3D point clouds.
+To restate, this paper surveys learning-based MVS methods that build matching cost volumes via plane sweep algorithm and yield per-view depth maps as intermediate representation to reconstruct dense 3D point clouds.
 Each image within a scan takes turns to be the reference image to estimate depth maps and its $N-1$ neighboring images as source images.
-In total $N$ images are feed into the network as inputs to produce one depth map and corresponding confidence map.
+In total $N$ images are sent into the network as inputs to produce one depth map and corresponding confidence map.
 The dense point cloud is then obtained by filtering and fusing depth maps for all images, The pipeline is also shown in Fig.~\ref{fig:overall}.